Harshitha-reddy-17/SCT_DS_1/README.md

 # SCT_DS_1
 # 🚗 Car Evaluation Dataset Visualization
 Dataset: Car Evaluation (UCI / Kaggle)

 Type: All features are categorical

 # 📈 Visualizations

-The project includes bar charts for all categorical attributes in the dataset:
+The project includes bar charts for all categorical features in the dataset:

 # 1. Bar Charts

-Displays the frequency distribution of each attribute (buying, maint, doors, persons, lug_boot, safety, and class).
+Plots the frequency distribution of each attribute (buying, maint, doors, persons, lug_boot, safety, and class).

-Helpful for identifying category balance, dominance, and trends across features.
+Helpful for understanding category balance, dominance, and trends across features.

 # 2. Grid Layout

-All features are arranged in a grid of subplots, making it easy to compare distributions side by side.
+All attributes are visualized side by side in a subplot grid for quick comparisons.

 # 3. (Optional Extension)

-Add heatmaps, pairplots, or feature-to-class comparisons (e.g., safety vs. class) for deeper EDA.
+Add comparative plots (e.g., safety vs. class) or use advanced libraries like Seaborn/Plotly for better aesthetics.

 # 🛠 Tools & Libraries

 Python 3.x

-pandas – for data handling
+pandas – for data manipulation

 matplotlib – for plotting categorical distributions